skyflowapi/skyflow-react-js/README.md

 ## Reporting a Vulnerability

 If you discover a potential security issue in this project, please reach out to us at security@skyflow.com.
 Please do not create public GitHub issues or Pull Requests, as malicious actors could potentially view them.

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](https://github.com/skyflowapi/skyflow-react-js/blob/master/LICENSE) file for more info.